-On October 1, 2012, we amended TW's revolving credit facility to reduce its aggregate commitment amount from \$425.0 million to \$250.0 million.
-The revolving credit facility provides for payment of interest, payable monthly in arrears through August 5, 2014.
-Interest on the outstanding amount due under the revolving credit facility is based on one-month LIBOR plus 2.75% per annum.
-There is a commitment fee of 0.5% on the unused portion of the revolving credit facility, which is payable monthly in arrears.
-In addition, there is an agent's fee of 0.025% on the aggregate commitment amount of the revolving credit facility, which is payable monthly in arrears.
+On October 1, 2012, we amended TW's revolving credit facility (the "TW Revolving Credit Facility") to reduce its aggregate commitment amount from \$425.0 million to \$250.0 million.
+The TW Revolving Credit

+Facility provides for payment of interest, payable monthly in arrears through August 5, 2014.
+Interest on the outstanding amount due under the TW Revolving Credit Facility was based on one-month LIBOR plus 2.75% per annum.
+There is a commitment fee of 0.5% on the unused portion of the TW Revolving Credit Facility, which is payable monthly in arrears.
+In addition, there is an agent's fee of 0.025% on the aggregate commitment amount of the TW Revolving Credit Facility, which is payable monthly in arrears.
 TW is required to make principal payments on a monthly basis to the extent that the outstanding amount due exceeds TW's borrowing base.

-On December 20, 2012, TL purchased 50.1% of the outstanding common shares of TAP Funding Ltd. ("TAP Funding") (a Bermuda company) from TAP Ltd. ("TAP").
+On December 20, 2012, TL purchased 50.1% of the outstanding common shares of TAP Funding Ltd. ("TAP Funding") from TAP Ltd. ("TAP").
 TAP Funding leases containers to lessees under operating and direct financing and sales-type leases.
-This purchase allowed us to increase the size of our owned fleet at an attractive price and will be immediately accretive to our earnings.
+This purchase allowed us to increase the size of our owned fleet at an attractive price and was immediately accretive to our earnings.
 TAP Funding is governed by members and management agreements.
 Under the members agreement, TL owns 50.1% and TAP owns 49.9% of the common shares of TAP Funding.
 As common shareholders, TL has two voting rights and TAP has one voting right of TAP Funding, with the exception of certain matters such as bankruptcy proceedings, the incurrence of debt and mergers and consolidations, which require unanimity.
 TL also has two seats and TAP has one seat on TAP Funding's board of directors.
 In addition, TL has an option to purchase the remaining outstanding common shares of TAP Funding held by TAP during the period beginning January 1, 2019 and through December 1, 2020.
 Under the management agreement, TEML manages all of TAP Funding's containers, making day-to-day decisions regarding the marketing, servicing and design of TAP Funding's leases.
 Subsequent to TL's purchase of a majority ownership of TAP Funding's common shares, the Company includes TAP Funding's financial statements in its consolidated financial statements.
 TAP Funding's profits and losses are allocated to TL and TAP on the same basis as their ownership percentages.
-The equity owned by TAP in TAP Funding is shown as a noncontrolling interest on the Company's consolidated balance sheets and the net income (loss) attributable to the noncontrolling interests' operations is shown as net income (loss) attributable to noncontrolling interests on the Company's consolidated statements of comprehensive income.
+The equity owned by TAP in TAP Funding is shown as a noncontrolling interest on the Company's consolidated balance sheets and the net income (loss) attributable to the noncontrolling interest's operations is shown as net income (loss) attributable to noncontrolling interests on the Company's consolidated statements of comprehensive income.
 We also recorded a bargain purchase gain of \$9.4 million for the amount by which the fair value of TAP Funding's net assets exceeded our purchase consideration.